Sooty-capped Bush Tanagers

 Nesting / Breeding

-They build bulky cup nests on banks, in dense bushes or hidden amongst epiphytes up to 11 m high in trees.
+They build bulky cup nests on banks, in dense bushes, or hidden amongst epiphytes up to 11 m high in trees.
 The average clutch consists of two pink-brown marked white eggs.
+According to Cornell Lab of Ornithology, this species is well documented.

 Diet / Feeding